kwcckw/augraphy-doc/doc/source/augmentations/colorshift.rst

 --------
 Overview
 --------
-The Colorshift augmentation shifts each color channel by certain offsets to create a shifted color effect.
+The ColorShift augmentation shifts each color channel by certain offsets to create a shifted color effect.

 Initially, a clean image with single line of text is created.